BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/isengard.md

 - **Wormtongue** `PASSIVE`

-Heroic actions cast by enemy heroes within 6" cost 2 Might points, rather than 1.
+An enemy Hero within 6" of Grima must spend 2 Might Points rather than 1 in order to declare a Heroic Action.

 - **A Traitor Within** `PASSIVE`